-Burglary of a structure that isn't inhabited,xxviii
+Burglary of a structure that Is not inhabited,28

-Assault with a deadly weapon,xxixand
+Assault with a deadly weapon,29 and

-Example: Hans is a German citizen living in the U.S. on a green card.
-When he is 19, he is involved in a burglary of a store.
-The prosecutor charges the crime as a felony, and Hans is convicted of felony burglary—but receives felony probation as a sentence.
+Example: Hans is a German citizen living in the US on a green card.
+When he is 19, he is Involved in a burglary of a store.
+The prosecutor charges the crime as a felony, and Hans is Convicted of felony burglary--but receives felony probation as a sentence.

-Hans is concerned about possibly being deported or inadmissible because of his conviction.
+Hans is concerned about being deported or possibly inadmissible because of his conviction.
 He and his criminal immigration attorney therefore petition the judge to reduce his conviction to a misdemeanor, making it less likely that there will be immigration consequences.

 A successful motion to withdraw a plea usually needs to be made either: